risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Debugging-Your-Mods.md

 # If true and debug_enabled is true, Mono debugger server will suspend the game execution until a debugger is attached
 debug_suspend=true
 ```
-This will make doorstop suspend the game on start, open a debugging server at port 55555, allowing you to attach any debugger of your liking, you can use either VS or Rider.
+This will make doorstop suspend the game on start, open a debugging server at port 55555, allowing you to attach any debugger of your liking, you can use either VS, dnSpy or Rider.

+Putting breakpoints inside game assemblies while using the Visual Studio Debugger is not possible currently, but works with dnSpy, please refer to the dnSpy section below on how to configure it.

 ## Visual Studio 2022
 - Install [Visual Studio Tools for Unity](https://docs.microsoft.com/en-us/visualstudio/gamedev/unity/get-started/getting-started-with-visual-studio-tools-for-unity?pivots=windows)